 Puzzle games are interactive games that stimulate a dog's mind.
 It is great that pet stores nowadays offer a vast array of these types of games.
 Nina Ottoson produces a line of dog toys and puzzles of different difficulty levels meant to keep dogs busy and entertained.
-Kongs, stuffed in a challenging manner, make great food puzzles that can keep entertained for quite some time
+Kongs, stuffed in a challenging manner, make great food puzzles that can keep dogs entertained for quite some time

 Nose work is the latest trend that keeps dogs busy and entertained.
 Best of all, sniffing is a very tiring activity for dogs!
 While the real sport uses birch, anise, and clove extracts to train a dog scent discrimination, you can start basic nose work by hiding a few treats under some small boxes.
-To read more about how to train nose work read:

-Chew Toys and Bones
+Provide Chew Toys and Bones

 If your dog is not recovering from a mouth/jaw injury, chew toys and durable bones will keep your dog busy for some time.
 A favorite for many dog owners are bully sticks because they are a safer alternative to rawhide and last very long.
-Antlers are also another choice.
+Antlers are another choice.
 There are also many chew toys on the market that are quite durable.

 You can take advantage of your dog's recovery for training and polishing your dog's skills.
-This is a good time to train your dog to take food from your hands gently, or to train your dog the "leave it and drop it command" a potentially life-saving command that all dogs should know.
+This is a good time to train your dog to take food from your hands gently or to train your dog the "leave it and drop it command," a potentially life-saving command that all dogs should know.
 "Watch me'" is another great command to train during this time.

 Last Resort: Ask for Tranquilizers